 3 Ways To Make Your Startup Distinctive

-For founders of startups, or soon-to-be founders of startups, the thing that is the most challenging, stressful, worrisome, exhausting, frustrating, bothersome, and any other adjective that can keep you up the most at night probably isn’t the quality of your product, service, distribution, or even accounting...it’s your competitors.
+For founders of startups, or soon-to-be founders of startups, the thing that is the most challenging, stressful, worrisome, exhausting, frustrating, bothersome, and any other adjective that can keep you up at night, probably isn’t the quality of your product, service, distribution, or even accounting...it’s your competitors.

 That’s because out of all the factors listed above, it’s only your competitors that have a vested interest in seeing you fail.

-When starting your business, the very first thing you should do is identify what makes your brand different from all the of other brands that currently exist in the market.
-Once you identify that difference, embrace it, shout it, use it as your brand’s war cry in the battlefield known as the marketplace.
+When starting your business, the very first thing that you should do is identify what makes your brand different from all of the other brands that currently exist in the market.
+Once you identify that difference; embrace it, shout it, use it as your brand’s war cry in the battlefield known as the marketplace.

-As the founder of a startup, it’s vital that your DPE be in your slogan/tagline.
+As the founder of a startup, it’s vital that your DPE be in your slogan or tagline.
 On your business cards.
 On your website.
 And on all of your initial advertisements.
 This will instantly inform your audience that you’re not offering the same old thing that’s already out there.
-But what you are offering is something that’s fresh, first, and fantastic.
+But what you are offering—is something that’s fresh, first, and fantastic.

 That’s because all of those characters are brand faces.
 Brand faces are the face of a brand that allows consumers to instantly recall the brand whenever they see or hear from them.
 Brand faces are like cheat codes to branding.
 They’re the organic constant that can increase brand awareness exponentially.

 Okay, so you’ve amplified your brand’s differences.
 You even created a brand face.
-Now comes the fun part—combining both of those tactics with what author/marketing guru Seth Godin calls your MVA (minimum viable audience).
+Now comes the fun part—combining both of those tactics with what author and marketing guru Seth Godin, calls your MVA (minimum viable audience).

 Your MVA are the people that will be the most receptive of your brand initially.
 They’re your early adopters.
 The smallest possible audience that can help sustain your brand.
 In other words, they’re the lifeblood of your business initially and will determine your brand’s speed-of-scale.

-James can now locate his MVA and advertise to them via paid Facebook ads and search engine marketing directed at those who live that lifestyle while utilizing key words used by this MVA...all the while, putting Gym Protein front and center in every ad to maximize brand recall.
+James can now locate his MVA and advertise to them via paid Facebook ads and search engine marketing directed at those who live that lifestyle, while utilizing key words used by his audience.
+All while putting Gym Protein front and center in every ad to evoke brand recall.

-This would create a following for Pro-Dominant by the people that was waiting for a brand like this to come along.
-And they would tell others about the new brand they discovered and that crazy Gym Protein character.
+This would create a following for Pro-Dominant by the people that were waiting for a brand like this to come along.
+Which would also lead to them telling others about the new brand they discovered and that crazy Gym Protein character.

-From a creative standpoint, there’s a lot that goes into getting your startup brand to be noticed by your target audience.
-The steps listed above are a few that have been very effective for me and all the teams I've worked with over the years when applied correctly.
+From a creative standpoint, there’s a lot that goes into getting your startup noticed by your target audience.
+The steps listed above are a few that have been very effective for me and all the teams that I've worked with over the years.